[Minor revision; updated reviewer title only–posted 9/23/22 (replaces 6/14/21 edition)]

 a.
 The CIP administrator will prepare and provide to the FAC a project book for each FAC member sorted by categories and grouped by division/college area identifier:

-(2) Total minor CIP project listing by division/college; and
+(3) Total minor and intermediate CIP project listing by division/college; and

-(3) Total minor project CIP detailed description sheets.
+(4) Total minor and intermediate project CIP detailed description sheets.

 b.
 The CIP administrator will prepare other designated project lists, as required, according to cost amounts, sorted and grouped by division/college area or priority.